 Indigenous peoples were, and still are, politically autonomous Nations with the authority to make decisions independently.
 This autonomy means decolonization is about restructuring in order to restore the Indigenous and non-Indigenous relationship to one of equal power.

-13 MOONS Indigenous Women’s+ Leadership with Kelly Terbasket and the IndigenEYEZ Team
+13 MOONS Indigenous Women’s+ Leadership with Kelly Terbasket, Co-Founder and Program Director and the IndigenEYEZ Team 2021

-In this exciting IndigenEYEZ program we are bringing Indigenous Women+* together to honor our roles and identities, to strengthen our resiliency, and to invigorate our capacity for making the changes we want to see in our communities.
-We know women are powerful, especially when we are united.
+In this exciting IndigenEYEZ program we brought Indigenous Women+* together to honor our roles and identities, to strengthen our resiliency, and to invigorate our capacity for making the changes we want to see in our communities.
+We know women+ are powerful, especially when we are united.
 We know there is much to heal and to learn across diversity.

 * A note about the term Women+: We use an inclusive definition.
 Women+ includes women, two-spirit, indigiqueer, transgender or non-binary people who see ourselves as fully, partially or sometimes female-identified.